 1944 — Raging Fire Destroys Fishpond with $1.50 Damage; Fish Cremated

 “A raging fire swept the south fishpond late last night, completely destroying everything in its path.
 Damage was estimated at $1.50, late reports from the registrar’s office said last night.
 The cause of the fire is as yet undetermined, but Building and Grounds Department authorities said it was probably caused by a cigarette being carelessly thrown in the water.
 ‘Construction of a new fishpond will be underway about twelve years from Thursday,’ C. Strickland said.”

 1946 — Guards Patrol Housing Area

-“As part of the fire prevention program two fireguards have been employed to patrol the vicinity in and about the barracks, the apartments, and the trailer area, according to a statement by Colonel Elliott B. Gose, housing director.
-The fireguards’ tour of duty has been organized so that a night fire or a possible cause of fire will be quickly detected, and it is their duty to arouse nearby residents, sound the alarm, and fight the fire until the fire department arrives.”
+“As part of the fire prevention program, two fireguards have been employed to patrol the vicinity in and about the barracks, the apartments, and the trailer area, according to a statement by Colonel Elliott B. Gose, housing director.
+The fireguards’ tour of duty has been organized so that a night fire or a possible cause of the fire will be quickly detected, and it is their duty to arouse nearby residents, sound the alarm, and fight the fire until the fire department arrives.”

 1947 — New Mexico A&M purchases new fire truck